Techniques 20 min read

 li:last-child /* the last child */

-tr:nth-child(2) /* the second row */
+tr:nth-child(2) /* the second row, counting from 1 */

 tr:nth-child(odd) /* odd rows */